livebcdev0603/livebcdev0603/README.md

   <br />

 I'm a professional and passionate software engineer with over 10 years of work experience.
-I specialize in front-end development using modern frameworks like React, Next.js and Vue, as well as back-end development with Python and dapp developmenet with web3 integration.
+I specialize in back-end development using modern frameworks like Node.js, Python, .NET, PHP/Laravel and JavaSpring.

 Throughout my career, I have successfully delivered numerous projects using technologies such as Next.js, and Flutter.
 I am well-versed in responsive design principles and can transform your design into a fully functional and visually appealing application that works seamlessly across devices.